cjdbarlow/Part-One/cvs-changes-with-obesity.md

 The effect of obesity on the cardiovascular system is complex, and can be classified into:

 * Hormonal changes
-Abdominal visceral fat secretes a large number of hormones which affect cardiovascular parameters:
+Abdominal visceral fat is responsible for secreting a large number of hormones which affect cardiovascular parameters:
     * Increased leptin
     Contributes to cardiac remodelling and LVH.
     * Angiotensinogen